RachelleDaoudiM/DataM/README.md

 Final project "Inside AirBNB"
 Group members : Rachelle DAOUDI, Larissa DUTRA, Edom SILESHI

-The analysis and our codes are in the jupyter notebook called "Inside AirBNB in Paris project".
+The analysis and our codes are in the jupyter notebook called "Inside AirBNB in Paris project final".

 To use it, you have to download 3 files avalaible in the repository :
 - listings.csv.gz